jtkao/fantasticfootball/README.md

 ### License

 ### Acknowledgment
-* Marshawn Lynch, for inspiring me to beast code
+* Marshawn Lynch, for inspiring me to beast code everyday
 * To my wife and kids, from Steven